BiancaNeudorff/AnimatedTooltipWithCSS/README.md

 <b>Hello,</b> 🖖<br><br>

 I'm doing mini challenges using CSS to study more and improve my performance in Front-End. 💻📚<br>
-In this mini challenge I made an animated tooltip with CSS.
+In this mini challenge I made an animated tooltip with CSS. <br>
 The tooltip, infotip, or hint is a common graphical user interface element displayed as an informational text box when hovering over an item. <br>
 It is used in conjunction with a cursor, usually a pointer.